notes

 <(sort tmp2) #sort file 2 before input <() = bash process substitution

-the -e option is only available if you specify the output option so you can’t use it to join columns from multiple files (like you might think you can - hours of fun) - the script below overcomes this shortcoming by first re-writing all of the output files so that they contain all of the keys and NA in cases where the the starting file does not contain an entry for that key
+Write to bug-coreutils@gnu.org.
+The -e option is only available if you specify the output option so you can’t use it to join columns from multiple files (like you might think you can — hours of fun) — the script below overcomes this shortcoming by first re‑writing all of the output files so that they contain all of the keys and NA in cases where the starting file does not contain an entry for that key.

 first — make a list of unique keys found in any of the files